janpaepke/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 1. write the query as a JavaScript constant using the `gql` parser function
 1. use the `<Query />` component passing the GraphQL query as prop
-1. access the query results that gets injected into the component's `render prop function`
+1. access the query results that get injected into the component's `render prop function`

 <Instruction>